 Latin American Grill Miami Lakes is a cozy place with a fantastic menu of more than 30 sandwiches, along with beautiful dishes from Cuba.

 They have an extensive menu with many authentic dishes from different countries, but most focus on Cuban dishes.
-Oh, if you’re a bacon lover, their chicharron style bacon will make you ruin a pair of socks from rubbing your toes together so hard.
+Oh, if you’re a bacon lover, their chicharron-style bacon will make you ruin a pair of socks by rubbing your toes together so hard.

 Bolivar Latin American Restaurant Bar